MacCode7110/CS4341A1/Exercise3.2.md

         Updated Assumptions:
             1. The area of the maze is divided into n number of square units.
-            2. The robot can only move forward in the direction that it faces.
+            2. The robot can only move forward in the direction that it currently faces.
             3. Turning points in the maze consist of intersections of two or more corridors, and walls located immediately in front of the square unit the robot occupies.
-            4. Until the robot hits a turning point, it can only move in a single predetermined (either set at the starting square unit or a previously visited turning point) direction out of the four possible compass directions.

         Updated State Space:
             a.
 There are n number of square units.
             b.
 State space information:
-                I. The square unit that the robot starts in (during the initial state) and the direction that it faces (either north, east, south, or west).
+                I. Each square unit the robot occupies that is either the starting point (during the initial state) or a turning point.
                 II.
-Each square unit the robot occupies that is a turning point and the direction that the robot faces at that turning point (either north, east, south, or west).
+The robot occupies a position that is outside of either the north, east, south, or west borders of the maze (in other words, the robot occupies a position outside of the area of the maze as a result of moving through a maze exit).
-        Initial State: The robot occupies the square unit in the center of the maze and is rotated to face north.
+        Initial State: The robot occupies the square unit in the center of the maze.
+This is the starting square unit.
-        Goal State(s): The robot occupies a position that is outside of either the north, east, south, or west borders of the maze (in other words, the robot occupies a position outside of the area of the maze as a result of moving through a maze exit).
+        Goal States: The robot occupies a position that is outside of either the north, east, south, or west borders of the maze (in other words, the robot occupies a position outside of the area of the maze as a result of moving through a maze exit).
-        Updated Actions: When the robot is at its starting square unit (during the initial state) or a turning point, it can rotate to face north, east, south, or west.
-In addition, the robot can move forward i number of square units in the direction that it faces until it reaches a turning point.
+        Updated Actions: The robot can rotate in any of the four compass directions.
+The robot can move forward i number of square units in the direction that it faces until it reaches a turning point.
         Updated Transitional Model:
             a.
-When the robot occupies the starting square unit, determining the direction of the robot enables it to then move in that same direction for i number of square units (either north, east, south or west).
-In particular, determining the direction of the robot at its starting square unit results in a state defined by the compass direction.
+When the robot moves forward i number of square units and reaches a turning point, this action results in a change in state as the robot now occupies a turning point.
             b.
-When the robot occupies a square unit that is a turning point, it will decide which direction to face, which results in a new state defined by the compass direction.
-                I. If the robot enters a state where it stops before hitting a wall (a possible turning point), then the robot will need to rotate until it faces a new direction not immediately blocked by a wall.
-This rotation results in a new state defined by a new direction.
-            c.
-If the robot occupies a position outside of the maze area, then it has reached a goal state.
+If the robot occupies a position outside of the maze area as a result of moving i number of square units, then it has reached a goal state.
-        Action-Cost:
+        Updated Action-Cost:
-            The cost of an action for the robot is the length of the path it takes to exit the maze, which is equivalent to the total number of square units that it moves through.
+            The cost of an action for the robot is the length of the path it takes to exit the maze, which in this case considering the updated state space, is equivalent to the total number of turning points that it moves through.
-            For each square unit that the robot moves through, the numeric cost increments by 1.
+            For each turning point that the robot moves through, the numeric cost increments by 1.

-        We only need to keep track of the robot's orientation (compass direction) when it first occupies its starting square unit (during the initial state).
+        We do not need to keep track of the orientation of the robot as we are only concerned about the starting square unit and each turning point the robot occupies.
-        We do not need to monitor the orientation of the robot after it transitions from the initial state.

 d.
 In our initial description of the problem we already abstracted from the real world, restricting actions and removing details.
 List three such simplifications we made.